Patient information on Glandular Fever (Infectious Mononucleosis)

 develop symptoms.
 Symptomatic infection is much more common in teenagers and young adults.

 It usually lasts 3-4 weeks.
-Once infected you become immune and cannot be infected again.
+Once infected you’re immune systems will develop antibodies and you cannot be infected again.

 The infection is spread via saliva by direct transfer (e.g. kissing) or by airborne droplet (e.g. sneezing).

-The symptoms of glandular fever include fever, sore throat, lethargy, severe fatigue, headache, swollen
+Glandular fever symptoms include fever, sore throat, lethargy, severe fatigue, headache, swollen

-glands, rash, muscle pains, abdominal pain and nausea.
-These symptoms usually develop 4-6 weeks after
+glands or swollen lymph nodes, rash, muscle pains, abdominal pain and nausea.
+These symptoms usually develop 4-6 weeks incubation period after

 What is the treatment for Glandular Fever?

-There is no specific treatment for this condition.
+There is no specific glandular fever treatment.
 In order to maximise recovery the following measures

 - Ensure plenty of rest